priyankapachkawade/Super-Store-Analysis/README.md

 ### Guidelines
 - Follow standard coding practices and naming conventions.
-- Ensure all contributions are well-documented.
+- Ensure all contributions are well documented.

 ### Issues and Feedback
 - Report issues or suggest improvements via the GitHub issue tracker.